-If you've got an undergraduate degree and are passionate about training to become a secondary school English teacher, then studying our PGCE Secondary Education with QTS (English) could be for you.
-You'll develop your subject specialist knowledge alongside hands-on classroom experience.
+If you’ve got an undergraduate degree and striving to become a secondary school English teacher, then studying our PGCE Secondary Education with QTS (English) will help you on your way.
+You’ll develop your subject specialist knowledge alongside hands-on classroom experience.

 Successful completion of your PGCE course prepares you to start your first teaching year (NQT year) within a secondary school setting.
 Our course is designed to prepare you to teach pupils in the 11-16 age range.

 The programme is divided into two main themes: